In this article, we examine the cost to rent a vehicle for Uber & Lyft versus the cost to purchase a vehicle.

 - Make a budget to purchase the cheapest rideshare car you can.

-- Purchase the cheapest Japanese 4-door, 4 cylinder from 2004 that qualifies for Uber.
+- Purchase the cheapest Japanese 4-door, 4-cylinder that qualifies for Uber.

 Renting is also very useful for casual drivers or those who are getting their toes wet before making a larger commitment to drive in the sharing economy.
 I highly recommend using a rental before buying a car as a new Uber driver to make sure you like the gig first.